Employer FAQ

 No, we anticipate that apprentice hours, particularly at the start of the programme, will be made up of observation, assistant coaching and wider roles, such as supporting with admin, planning, social media etc.

-No. Many employers do, as their apprentice has become an integral and valuable part of their workforce, but it is not a requirement.
+Many employers do, as their apprentice has become an integral and valuable part of their workforce, but it is not a requirement.

-We will work with the consortium of employers to find a location for the education sessions.
+They will be a combination of online and face to face.
+For the in person sessions, we will work with the consortium of employers to find a location for the education sessions.
 Our preferred scenario is that one of the employers can provide that space, but there is a budget in place to hire rooms if that isn’t possible.

 The costs of employing an apprentice through Coach Core will vary, based on the size of your organisation, age of the apprentice you employ and the salary offered, amongst other things.
 For a more detailed understanding of finances, please contact us directly.